56eo/56eo.github.io/projects/Delta_NOx.md

 ![](https://56eo.github.io/assets/images/luchtvervuiling_bron_groenlinks.jpg)

-**Air-Panel** is an efficient Air quality indicator panel based on satellite and ground sensor data for regional and local managers. **Air-Panel** displays indicator values with imagery that gives comprehensive data for air quality risk planning to launch and grow successful actionable plans.
-This is a measure of climate change adaption.
+**Air-Panel** is an efficient air quality indicator panel based on satellite and ground sensor data, for regional and local policy makers. **Air-Panel** is a platform which provides comprehensive data and imagery on air-pollution and is meant to serve as a toolbox for air quality risk planning and to launch and grow successful action plans.
+It also provides individual cities and ports with a measure of climate change adaptability.

 We work in the following case study called **Delta NO<sub>x</sub>**.